 Denver Seminary’s Institute of Ministerial Studies Program in Lay Ministry is designed to help train, equip, and support adult men and women to serve more confidently in positions of leadership in their church, Christian organization, or place of work.
 The program is also designed to prepare and provide students with the skills and foundational knowledge to become successful graduate students at Denver Seminary.

 The Program in Lay Ministry extends the educational resources of Denver Seminary into the communities and churches of students in an urban context through this lay ministry program.
 The program is transcripted by Colorado Christian University, which carries the accreditation for the program.
 This means, upon completion, graduates receive eighteen (18) college credits that is transferrable to Colorado Christian University, and can be applied to any undergraduate program.
-In addition, graduates can apply for entrance to Denver Seminary through its undergraduate exemption program for one of the graduate certificate programs.
+In addition, graduates can apply for entrance to Denver Seminary through its undergraduate exemption program for one of the certificate programs, professional MAs (excluding the Clinical Mental Health Counseling program), or Master of Divinity programs.

 Completion of the Lay Minsitry Program will provide leaders with: